 It's also important to think about how you can be compliant with what your customer wants.
 Some of your customers might use "AFE" instead of "PO", some may want to see the name of the well, others might just need something super simple.
 It comes down to every one of your customers requiring a slightly different ticket.
 It's important to think about how to make this easy for you to do.
 Using Aimsio is one way to make this easy.

 Finally, you might want a section for "Notes" or "Other".
 This is often a free text field where Supervisors can make any important notes.
-But keep in mind that anything that is always on a field ticket should be it's own section, and probably not a free text field, especially if you're using a software like Aimsio.
+But keep in mind that anything that is always on a field ticket should be it's own section, and probably not a free text field, especially if you're using a field ticket software like Aimsio.
 This makes it a million times easier to create reports.

 If you're just starting out and looking for a blank downloadable oilfield ticket or an example of a field ticket, check out the buttons below.
 But if you want to eliminate or reduce field ticket data entry, stop revenue leakages, or simply make filling out oilfield tickets easier than ever, request a no-obligation demo of Aimsio.